vedderb/vesc_pkg/blacktip_dpv/DEVELOPMENT.md

 * **Configuration and EEPROM:**
   * Settings are stored in EEPROM and loaded at startup; configuration is managed via QML UI in VESC Tool.
   * Battery calculation supports voltage-based or ampere-hour-based methods.
+* **Battery Imbalance Detection:**
+  * Dedicated balance-wire thread monitors the midpoint between the two series battery packs.
+  * At-rest-only sampling with a settle window, EMA smoothing, latched warnings, and SOC scaling — see [Battery Imbalance Detection](#battery-imbalance-detection) below for the algorithm.

 For more details, see the sections below and refer to `blacktip_dpv.lisp` for implementation specifics.